Infrapatellar Bursitis

 What Is Infrapatellar Bursitis?

+Infrapatellar bursitis affects one of the knee bursa.
 Bursa are small fluid-filled pockets or sacs filled that sit between bones, muscles and tendons.
-They provide cushioning and lubrication allowing the soft tissues to slide smoothly over each other or over bone without any friction.
+They provide cushioning and lubrication, allowing the soft tissues to slide smoothly over each other or over bone without any friction.

 There are a number of different bursa around the knee.
 The infrapatellar bursa is found just below the kneecap and sits around the patellar tendon, the large tendon that connects the quadriceps muscles to the lower leg.